jkeroes/homecare/mark-getting-up.md

 ### Dress Prep (do night before)

-1. Get collared polo shirt from hanger in closet.
+Stage the following on bedroom chair beside dresser:

-1. Get black 2XL Reebok sweatpants from cubby in closet.
+1. Collared polo shirt from hanger in closet.
-1. Get 2XL boxers from top left dresser drawer.
+1. Black 2XL Reebok sweatpants from cubby in closet.
-1. Get black socks from top right desser drawer.
+1. 2XL boxers from second-to-top left dresser drawer.
-1. Stage on chair beside dresser.
+1. Black socks from second-to-top right desser drawer.

 1. Ensure that the walker is next to bed's grab bar, angled toward bed.

 ### Pill Prep (do day-of)